Texas vs. Kansas State NCAA Football Odds, Plays and Insights | November 26, 2021

 Kansas State Stats and Trends

-- The Wildcats have covered the spread once this season when underdogs by 2 points or more (in three chances).
+- The Wildcats have been underdogs by 3 points or more three times this year and covered the spread once.

-- Kansas State's games this season have hit the over in 45.5% of its opportunities (five times in 11 games with a set point total).
+- Kansas State's games this season have hit the over on five of 11 set point totals (45.5%).

 - Kansas State is 3-0 against the spread and 3-0 overall in games when it records more than 32.4 points.

-- The Wildcats have 14 giveaways this season, while the Longhorns have 14 takeaways .
+- The Wildcats have 14 turnovers this season, equal to the number of takeaways for the Longhorns.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.